FACT-Finder-Web-Components/documentation/markdown/en/ff-middleware.md

 }
 ```

 To render the parsed data format you need the mustache syntax for non-empty lists.
-See their [documentation](https://github.com/janl/mustache.js#non-empty-lists) for further details.
+See the [mustache.js documentation](https://github.com/janl/mustache.js#non-empty-lists) for further details.

 Assuming there is a multi-attribute field called `MultiFilter` and its value was replaced by the parsed object, usage could look like this: